ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 tc-list
 : The tc-list parameter enumerates the Trusted Components installed on the device in the form of tc-info objects.
+This parameter MUST be present if the QueryResponse is sent in response to a QueryRequest with the trusted-components bit set.

 requested-tc-list
 : The requested-tc-list parameter enumerates the Trusted Components that are